Particular/docs.particular.net/persistence/sql/multi-tenant_timeoutsandsubscriptions_sqlpersistence_[,7).partial.md

 To specify the connection builder for timeouts or subscriptions, refer to the usage documentation for [Microsoft SQL](dialect-mssql.md#usage), [MySQL](dialect-mysql.md#usage), [PostgreSQL](dialect-postgresql.md#usage), or [Oracle](dialect-oracle.md#usage).

-When using a transport with both native delayed delivery and native timeouts, this is not required and no exception will be thrown.
+When using a transport with both native delayed delivery and native publish/subscribe, this is not required and no exception will be thrown.